Jamcdonald120/Titancraft-Above-Wiki/Loot.md

 - Banner: Use at a Coupon Kiosk to create a custom banner with more patterns than normally possible.
 Some conditions apply; visit the Kiosk area or type "/coupons-info" for details.
 - Block: Trade to a Moderator for one (1) aesthetic creative-only block, placed wherever you wish.
 Some conditions apply; visit the Kiosk area or type "/coupons-info" for details.
 - Book/Sign: Trade to a Moderator for one (1) custom sign or written book with formatting and/or URL links.
 Some conditions apply; visit the Kiosk area or type "/coupons-info" for details.
-- DisplayL Trade to a Moderator for one (1) text, item, or block display, placed wherever you wish.
+- Display: Trade to a Moderator for one (1) text, item, or block display, placed wherever you wish.
 Some conditions apply; visit the Kiosk area or type "/coupons-info" for details.
 - Edible item - New for Season 11: Use in an anvil to make an item (or stack of items) edible.
 Some conditions apply; visit the Kiosk area or type "/coupons-info" for details.
 - Enchantment: Use in an anvil to give an item (or stack of items) a shiny enchantment glint.
 Some conditions apply; visit the Kiosk area or type "/coupons-info" for details.
 - Hat: Use in an anvil to give an item the ability to be equipped to the head slot.
 Some conditions apply; visit the Kiosk area or type "/coupons-info" for details.